-The aim of this section is to prove Theorems \ref{lemma4} and \ref{lemma6} that are devoted to the event of extinction and the existence of a stationarity distribution for the (sub)critical cooperative BPI-process.
-The proofs of both results are based on the duality relationship presented in Section \ref{sec3}.
+The aim of this section is to prove Theorems \ref{lemma4} and \ref{lemma6} that are devoted to the event of extinction and the existence of a stationary distribution for (sub)critical cooperative BPI-processes.
+The proofs are based on the duality relationship presented in Section \ref{sec3}.
 We also provide some details of the proofs of Lemma \ref{lemma11} and Theorem \ref{Lamtype} which are natural extensions of the results of Lambert \cite{La2005}.